 Relax and enjoy a casual private lunch at the Robie House when it is closed to the public, a unique experience of this landmark of 20th century modernism.
-After lunch your in-depth tour includes the servants’ quarters and additional information about the Robie family.
+After lunch, you will take an in-depth tour of the Robie House, touching on its architecture as well as the history of the Robie family and their time spent there.
 Take in the majestic city and lake views on your scenic return drive back to The Rookery where you are invited to enjoy discount shopping at The Rookery boutique.

 Hours: 9 am to 2 pm

 Tour and Ticket Information

 Meet by 8:45 am in The Rookery Building lobby on the day of your tour

 The Rookery is located at 209 S. LaSalle Street in downtown Chicago

 Due to the limited capacity of 14 persons for these tours, advance booking is highly recommended.

 The minimum group size is seven (7).
 If the minimum group size is not reached 24 hrs before the tour date, the tour will be canceled.
 Guests who purchased tickets will be notified via email to reschedule for another date or to receive a full refund.